samcottle/notes/dutch.md

 - _overheen_: _over_ and _heen_, to imply going **across**.
 - _tussendoor_: _tussen_ and _door_, to imply going **in-between**.
 - _vanaf_: _van_ and _af_, to imply going **away from**.

+## Om + te, or te + infinitive

+Signifies purpose and/or reason, and roughly translates as "in order to".

+Often used in response to a "Waarom...?" or a "Waarvoor...?" question.

 ## Tense